jeepeegit/home-aware-nmap/README.md

 <pre>

-I used this video as a guide: https://www.youtube.com/watch?v=SuoSXVqjyfc and changed it to work with nmap
+I used this great video as a guide: https://www.youtube.com/watch?v=SuoSXVqjyfc and changed it to work with nmap.